Tecdiary/sbm-guide/1.0/guide/users-settings.md

     3. PayPal Rest APIs
     4. Authorize.net

-If you need any other card processing payment gateway, we can add it for fixed $250 charges (only for you) and $100 for shared (will be added to app for all others).
+If you need any other card processing payment gateway, we can add it for fixed $250 charges (only for you) and$100 for shared (will be added to app for all others).

 ### Email Templates